102-040 Entrepreneurship and Innovation Management

 2. Entrepreneurship – Focuses on founding and growing a company, managing critical situations, and integrating sustainable management.
 Topics include business foundation, goal orientation, growth strategies, internationalization, crisis management, and corporate responsibility.

-3. Innovation Management – Explores the importance of innovation, key methods, and their application in business.
-Topics include innovation strategies, life cycles, management processes, and sustainable innovation through case studies.
+3. Innovation Management Explores the importance of innovation, key methods, and their application in business.
+Topics include ideation methods, project selection, customer development process and many others.

 Textbooks: